gashcrumb/ipaas-api/docs/entities.md

     - belongs to Component
     - has many Tags (many-to-many)
     - belongs to an Organization

 - Component
     - has many Connections

-- Environment
+- Step
-    - belongs to an EnvironmentType
+  - belongs to an IntegrationPattern
-    - has many Organizations
-    - has many IntegrationRuntimes
+  - has many IntegrationTemplates (through JOIN IntegrationTemplateSteps)

-- EnvironmentType
+- IntegrationPatterns
-    - has many Environments
+  - has many Steps

 - Integration
     - has one IntegrationTemplates
     - has many IntegrationRuntimes